RPG Next Gen

 Limitations

-Arrays are supported with "unlimited" cascading depth.
+Objects and arrays are supported with "unlimited" cascading depth.
 The only limit is the memory available for the job.

 Requirements